Heroku Scala Support

 file with the sbt.version

-The Heroku Scala buildpack will run sbt compile stage
+The Heroku Scala buildpack runs sbt compile stage

 to build the application.
 Applications must include a stage